Emergency e911 Acknowledgment When Using GVSU VoIP Systems:

 - VoIP 911 service may not work during a power outage, or when the internet connection you are using to place the call fails or becomes overloaded.

-If you have questions call the Telephone Business Office extension 12035.
+If you have questions call Information Technology at 12035.